shostetter/pysqldb/README.md

  1. TBD

 ## TODO
- 1. Export query results to csv
+ 1. Convert geom to WKT for export query results to csv
- 1. Import csv to table
  1. Import shapefiles to PG
  1. Export query results to shapefile
  1. Import/Export to File Geodatabases